KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - On the bottom left, click on the Power BI icon or whatever icon present there.
 - From the list of icons, choose Synapse Data Engineering.
 - In Synapse Data Engineering environment, click on "Notebook" tab,-To create a Spark Notebook to "transform" the raw json file into a clean data table.
-- On the top-left, click on the Notebook name and rename appropriately for ease referencing.
+- On the top-left, click on the Notebook name and rename appropriately for easy referencing.
 Step 1.
 Use the created Notebook to import and read the raw json file that exist in stored Lakehouse Database.
 - On the Left, click on "Lakehouse" button.